rajak312/hands-on-ai-image-processing-with-python-4001236/README.md

-# Hands-On AI Image Processing with Python
+# Hands-On AI Image Processing with Python ... modified
 This is the repository for the LinkedIn Learning course `Hands-On AI Image Processing with Python`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]